Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 Troubleshooting HSTS Preload Issues

-If submission fails or HSTS doesn’t work:
+If submission to the HSTS Preload List fails or HSTS doesn’t work:

 • Ensure the preload directive is added to the HSTS header.